-Whether you’re interested in the making of the modern world or witchcraft through the ages, at Essex we give you the freedom to explore the history that excites you.
-Our geographic spread, topic diversity and social reach give you an unrivalled opportunity to pursue your historical passions and discover new ones.
+Whether you’re interested in culture and society, politics and power, or war and conflict, in the Department of History at Essex we give you the freedom to explore the history that excites you.
+Our global expertise and topical diversity give you an unrivalled opportunity to pursue your historical passions and discover new ones.

 Our Postgraduate Certificate History is rigorous, flexible and wide-ranging, so that you have the freedom to choose the modules which best suit your interests.
 This course consists of the same choice of modules and assessed work as our MA History, without the dissertation element.

 Alongside four optional modules which enable you to explore the latest in historical research in our specialist areas, you also study a practical module in research techniques.